VladimirMarinkovic/order-taking-microservice/README.md

 * **gateway-service** - service uses Spring Cloud Netflix Zuul for running Spring Boot application that acts as a proxy/gateway.It uses Ribbon as Load Balancer.

 * **Swager Documentation avaible on Gateway** http://localhost:8080/swagger-ui.html

+* **For testing purposes** - some data was populated using a command line runner.
+Product-catalog-microservice and Customer-details-microservice  use H2 in memory database, while for order-taiking-microservice it is necessary to have MySql running.

+* **Kubernetes – deployment ** - will be ready in the next few days.